-- E1527-13: Standard Practice for Environmental Site Assessments Phase I Environmental Site Assessment process - E1528-06: Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process (interview questionnaires)

-• E2247-08 Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property
+- E1527-21: Standard Practice for Environmental Site Assessments Phase I Environmental Site Assessment process - E1528-14: Standard Practice for Limited Environmental Due Diligence: Transaction Screen Process (interview questionnaires) - E2247-16: Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property

 The purpose of a Phase I Environmental Site Assessment is to identify, to the extent feasible in the absence of sampling and analysis, the recognized environmental conditions (RECs) in connection with a given property(s), within the scope of the U.S. Environmental Protection Agency's (EPA) Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and petroleum products.
-A Phase I Environmental Site Assessment was completed on 20 August 2018.
-The ESA revealed potential RECs in the construction area.
+A Phase I Environmental Site Assessment was completed on 20 August 2018 and updated on 29 October 2021.
+The 2018 ESA revealed potential RECs in the construction area while the 2021 ESA found no new RECs.